wrudnicki16/n8n-workflows/README.md

 Goal of repo is to save automation work in case docker container is deleted by accident or I have to change computers.

+Make sure you sanitize all json files of credentials - they're internal ids, not direct api keys, but still good practice.

 ### Set up

 Instructions for adding a docker instance to local to avoid cloud subscription of n8n: https://docs.n8n.io/hosting/installation/docker/